Sakkov/FinGPT/README.md

-# TeekkariGPT
+# FinGPT
-TeekkariGPT is a Python script that uses a super small GPT model to generate nonsensical text imitating intoxicated teekkari (Finnish engineering students) conversations.
-The model is trained on a dataset of messages extracted from Telegram exports.
+FinGPT is a Python script that trains, evaluates, and generates Finnish text.
+The example model was trained on a dataset of mainly Finnish messages from a Telegram group chat.
+The model is based on the GPT architecture and uses characters as token.

+If you want to play with the produced model FinGPT-1.0, you do so for free at https://fingpt.fi.
+The generation is happening on super weak metal.
+If you want to help me out, you can donate some GPU time at https://bmc.link/sakkov.

 ## Requirements
 - Python 3.7+